Arien Mack, Editor

 The article considers contemporary supermaximum prisons in the U.S. as hardening institutions in light of the extreme physical and social isolation of inmates.
 The contemporary supermaximum security or control prison is created to separate prisoners from the general prison population.
 The author considers three aspects of the technology of supermaximum prisons.
 The first is the sense in which the supermaximum prison is itself a machine.
 The second is the utilization of specialized tools of control inside the prison.
 Lastly, supermaximum technology imposes particular practices and ways of being on both prisoners and prison staff.

-IV.
-Consequences of the Carceral State
+Introduction: Consequences of a Carceral State

 The article discusses various reports published within the issue, including one by Elizabeth Gaynes on the effects of incarceration on the children of incarcerated parents and another by David Weiman on the labor market consequences of having a prison record and prison experience.